ryantd42/NY-Legislative-Git/2023/A361B-2023/bill.md

  practical support  needs.
 These  entities  assist  individuals  seeking abortion care including those living in New York, those traveling to New York and those who must travel outside of New York for care.
-  10. With no direct state investment, safety-net abortion providers and abortion  funds  predominately  rely  on philanthropic giving to address unmet needs of abortion patients,  challenging  their  ability  to  meet present need, or any future increase demand for care.
+  10. With no direct and sustained state investment, safety-net abortion providers  and abortion funds predominately rely on philanthropic giving to address unmet needs of abortion patients, challenging  their  ability to meet present need, or any future increase demand for care.
   11. New York has a proud legacy of protecting and expanding access to comprehensive reproductive and sexual health  care  services,  including abortion.